OpenModelica/OMJulia.jl/README.md

  :a
 ```

-To see the list of available OpenModelicaScripting API see    (https://www.openmodelica.org/doc/OpenModelicaUsersGuide/latest/scripting_api.html
+To see the list of available commands in the OpenModelicaScripting API see (https://www.openmodelica.org/doc/OpenModelicaUsersGuide/latest/scripting_api.html